SNW-KK/KK_BreastPhysicsController/README.md

 DynamicBone's parameters controlled by this plugin is saved in character_card when you save the card if check "enable".
 And when you load the card, this plugin load DynamicBone's parameters saved in the card by this plugin too.

-## Install
-Put this plugin in KoikatsuGameRoot/BepinEx directory.
-Requiere KKAPI ver1.2 and BepisPlugins r9(ExtensibleSaveFormat).